5afe/safe-core-protocol-specs/modules/README.md

     SafeProtocolManager->>SignatureValidatorManager: Call handle(...) function
-    SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract 4 bytes signature selector alt selector indicating to use domain specific validator SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract domain, messageHash and signatures SignatureValidatorManager->>SignatureValidatorManager: Validate the hash and load Signature Validator for the domain SignatureValidatorManager->>RegistryContract: Check if Signature Validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
+    SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract 4 bytes signature selector alt selector indicating to use domain specific validator SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract domain, hashStruct and signatures SignatureValidatorManager->>SignatureValidatorManager: Validate the hash and load Signature Validator for the domain SignatureValidatorManager->>RegistryContract: Check if Signature Validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result